mbasagoitia/yale-library-project/README.md

 ## Getting Started

+### Option 1: Watch the Demo Video (Recommended for Non-Developers)

-### Option 1: Download the Demo (Recommended)
+### Option 2: Download the Demo (Coming Soon)

 1. Download the packaged build (`Philharmonia Library Catalogue-demo.exe`).
 2. Double-click to run — demo data is preloaded.

 *Note: As of December 2025, there are some issues opening the Demo Mac Build because of Apple signing and notarization restrictions.
-To review this project in demo mode, please see Option 2.*
+To review this project in demo mode, please see Options 1 or 3.*

-### Option 2: Run the Demo from Source (For Developers)
+### Option 3: Run the Demo from Source (Recommended For Developers)

+#### Prerequisites

+- Node.js v18 or higher
+- npm v9 or higher

 This project is designed to run in **demo** mode for local development.

-*Internal mode requires protected assets and environment variables that are not included in this repository, so attempting to run in internal mode will break the build.*
+*Internal mode requires protected assets and environment variables that are not included in this repository, so modifying renderer flags or attempting to run in internal mode will break the build.*

 1. Clone the repository.
    ```bash